 The Foreign Investment Regulation Review: Germany

 Rules on foreign investment have long been the subject of considerable discussion and public interest in Germany.
 The Siemens/Alstom merger, which was ultimately blocked by the European Commission,2 and the perceived role of the German government in the aborted Deutsche Bank/Commerzbank merger are vivid recent examples of this development.
-The German Federal Minister for Economic Affairs and Energy has announced a 'National Industrial Strategy 2030'3 to promote the creation of European and German champions and there continues to be active political debate regarding its implementation.
+The German Federal Ministry for Economic Affairs and Energy (BMWi) has announced a 'National Industrial Strategy 2030'3 to promote the creation of European and German champions and there continues to be active political debate regarding its implementation.

 In this context, the traditional market-liberal approach to foreign investment control in Germany has been gradually changing.
 Following the acquisition of German robotics company Kuka by Chinese Midea in 2016, there was widespread political concern and scepticism about the adequacy of existing rules, which did not allow the German government to block the transaction.
-This led to a first revision of foreign investment rules in 2017, whereby 'critical infrastructure' businesses were explicitly addressed and made subject to a notification obligation, and timelines for review were significantly expanded.4 When State Grid Corporation of China in 2018 tried to purchase a minority stake of 20 per cent in 50Hertz, the electricity transmission system operator, co-shareholder Elia, the Belgian utility, exercised a right of first refusal.
-Subsequently, a second 20 per cent stake came to market.
-As foreign investment rules at that time only applied at a threshold of 25 per cent of voting rights, the government had no legal tools at hand to block the acquisition, but negotiated with Elia a renewed exercise of the right of first refusal, with a pre-wired sale of the stake to German state-owned bank KfW.5 In August 2018, the German government authorised the prohibition of a transaction for the first time, when Chinese Yantai Taihai Corporation attempted to acquire Leifeld Metal Spinning, as the target produced high-tech materials relevant for the nuclear sector.6
+This led to a first revision of foreign investment rules in 2017, whereby business sectors of particular relevance to public order or security (Sensitive Business Sectors) were explicitly addressed and made subject to a notification obligation, and timelines for review were significantly expanded.4 When State Grid Corporation of China in 2018 twice tried to purchase a minority stake of 20 per cent in 50Hertz, the electricity transmission system operator, the government had no legal tools at hand to block the acquisition as foreign investment rules at that time only applied at a threshold of 25 per cent of voting rights.
+The German government found a workaround via Elia, the Belgian utility and co-shareholder in 50Hertz.
+For both tranches, Elia exercised a right of first refusal with a pre-wired sale of the second 20 per cent stake to German state-owned bank KfW.5 Interestingly, the German government also used an acquisition by KfW of a 23 per cent stake in the German biotech company CureVac to prevent a takeover by a foreign investor, even though the concern that a vaccine against covid-19 developed by CureVac would not be made available to Germany and the EU following such a takeover could have been addressed in the framework of an FDI review.6